heritageolaleye/Linux_command/README.md

 ## Conclusion

 Mastering these essential Linux commands will help you navigate and manage files, directories, and systems efficiently.
-Practice these commands to become proficient in Linux and take your skills to the next level.